cgspeck/estimateOneCodingTest/README.md

 If you run this without any queries then it will print out the results and statistics for each match and player.

 Note: if you do not want to install developer and test dependencies, running `pip install .` will skip these.

+## Docker

+You can use the included Dockerfile to build an image with the processor preinstalled. `test-docker` does this for you then runs the tests in the new container.